sanderyt/frontend_test/README.md

 ## Steps

-For each step that follows you will have to edit some files already provided, but doesn't hesitate to go further.
+For each step that follows you will have to edit some files already provided, but don't hesitate to go further.
 Also, it will be great if you split your steps using branches or commits.

 ``` sh